emberjs/rfcs/text/0000-outlet-focusing.md

 ## Technical details

 - This attempts to grab the "primary" outlet connection for that particular route.
 Custom `renderTemplate()` functions with only named outlets can make this not play nicely.
 It's not configurable in my mock implementation, but it could be assertable that there always be a "main" outlet.
-- It requires that the first node in every template be a grouping element containing the entire template.
-We could address this by forcing all `{{outlet}}`s to be wrapped in `div`s by default, but that is a breaking change.
-Maybe find a way to opt in to that behavior.
-(We know that this is generally safe because of liquid-fire, but it was also decided against making a change to the top level view during the run-up to 2.0.)
+- The best experience requires that the first node in every template be a grouping element containing the entire template.
+I propose that we deprecate non-`div`-wrapped `{{outlet}}`s with a global opt-in to `div`-wrapped outlets which removes that deprecation.
+This makes the behavior more accessible by default, enforces the concept of "nested routing" and makes it easier for applications to adopt liquid-fire (and guaranteeing an element handle for `.liquid-child`). *I expect this to be the most controversial piece of this RFC and believe the tradeoff to be worth it.*
 - Currently it relies on the `Ember.Route`'s `enter` hook to tie the route to the transition.
 This misses no-op transitions.
+The mock implementation is the weak link here, not the concept.
 - It gets clever when you're navigating back to the index route of a route you're presently in and sets the focus to the "outer" route.

 ## Accessibility thoughts